 The warmer weather was a good test for the projector, but thanks to a special mount designed by KFM Media to hold the projector on its side, it didn’t overheat.
 The summer weather was also perfect for sampling the Carrington Brewery’s craft beers on tap.

 The audience was treated to 23 vertical films and videos, some created with smartphones, others shot on high-end cameras such as Arri and Red.
 The panel of judges awarded both 1st Place and also Best Cinematography in ⇧THIS WAY UP⇧ competition to:

 Amapola — by Wenceslao Lopez Meza from Mexico.
 A big congratulations to Wenceslao for taking out both categories as the competition was tough with a fantastic line up of films!
 Thanks to Bendigo Bank and Scenic World Shared for sponsoring the cash prizes.

 It was great to see Ben Kumanovski, Director of ‘Rectangle’, and Sidat de Silva, the film’s Cinematographer, attend the festival.
 ‘Rectangle’ had its world premier at this year’s festival and was a very close runner up, with its entertaining story about the vertical format, excellent production design and cinematography.

-We’d like to thank all of our in- and out-of-competition filmmakers for allowing us to screen their works.
+We’d like to thank Bendigo Bank and Scenic World Shared for supporting this years festival.
+It’s great to have local community support to help make this event happen.
+We’d also like to thank all of our in- and out-of-competition filmmakers for allowing us to screen their works.
 The high quality selection showcased this year shows vertical film and video is well and truly in its golden age.
 We look forward to more in the future.

 ¡Viva la Vertical!